conan-io/docs/integrations/cross_platform/yocto.rst

 .. code-block:: bash

-    $ source oe-activate-environment <NAME>
+    $ source oe-environment-setup-aarch64-poky-linux
     $ conan create . user/channel --profile armv8

 This will generate the packages using the Yocto toolchain.
-Now you can upload the binaries
+Now you can upload the binaries to an Artifactory server so share and reuse in your Yocto builds.

 .. important::